kc015800/Applied-data-science-capstone/README.md

 # Coursera_Capstone
-This repository is containing the projects related to IBM Coursera
+This repository is containing the projects related to IBM Applied Data science capstone